ankitjain8959/kubernetes/README.md

 - l10n → Localization (10 letters omitted) <br>

 # Who Developed K8s?
-Kubernetes was originally developed by Google and was based on their internal container management system called Borg.
+**Kubernetes was originally developed by Google** and was based on their internal container management system called Borg.
-In 2015, Google open-sourced Kubernetes and donated it to the Cloud Native Computing Foundation (CNCF), which now maintains it.
+In 2015, Google open-sourced Kubernetes **and donated it to the Cloud Native Computing Foundation (CNCF)**, which now maintains it.

 # What Problem Does Kubernetes Solve?
+Kubernetes manages containers, making sure they run efficiently, scale when needed, and recover from failures.

 > Automated Scaling (Manual Scaling Was Inefficient)
 - Before K8s: Applications had to be scaled manually, either by adding/removing VMs or containers.
 - With K8s: Horizontal Pod Autoscaler (HPA) and Vertical Pod Autoscaler (VPA) allow automatic scaling based on demand.